nf-osi/usagereports/notes.md

 - This would 1) give indication that data is being released on time and 2) help set up expectations for what downloads might look like based on releases.

 #### How long does it take for others to use the data once there is data released (for those projects that do see use). ⭐⭐ | 🟡
-- Help understand the range of timelines on "returns" -- do researchers jump on the data within a month, or a year?
+- Help understand the range of timelines on "returns" -- do researchers make use of data within a month, several months, a year, several years of release?
 - Date of first download - Date status change.
-- "Data release" dates are not officially (and sometimes not accurately) tracked, so only have snapshots of the study table.
+- "Data release" dates are not officially (and sometimes not accurately) tracked, and would have to query all weekly snapshots of the study table to get approximate transition.
+- Suggests that "data release" should be tracked in a more principled manner especially if this is an important question to be pursued.

 #### Which of the projects in my portfolio have seen the most usage in terms of absolute downloads? ⭐⭐⭐ | 🟢
 - Top 20% of projects with the most impact/interest.